tchying/tchying.github.io/wkrpt.md

 #### Bridge Rehabilitation Work Term Report

 This work term report was based off a real project I contributed to during a previous work term.
 It proposes and evaluates possible rehabilitation options for a highway bridge.
 The entirety of this report was written by me, with guidance from my colleagues and supervisor.
-Of course, no part of my report was provided to the client, and some details of the report have been removed or altered to maintain privacy.
+Of course, no part of my report was provided to the client.
+The report describes the calculation process in greater detail in order to fulfill the engineering design and analysis requirements of the report.
+As well, some details of the report have been removed or altered to maintain privacy.

 A selection of eight pages is presented below.